What is OpenAI? GANs vs. VAEs: What is the best generative AI approach?

 • Networks.
 Deep neural networks can be used as artificial intelligence (AI) algorithms for training purposes.

-The first step in establishing a GAN is to identify the desired end output and gather an initial training data set based on those parameters.
-This data is then randomized and input into the generator until it acquires basic accuracy in producing outputs.
+The first steps in establishing a GAN are to identify the desired end output and gather an initial training data set based on those parameters.
+This data is then randomized and input into the generator until the model acquires basic accuracy in producing outputs.

 Next, the generated samples or images are fed into the discriminator along with actual data points from the original concept.
 After the generator and discriminator models have processed the data, optimization with backpropagation starts.
-The discriminator filters through the information and returns a probability between 0 and 1 to represent each image's authenticity -- 1 correlates with real images and 0 correlates with fake.
-These values are then manually checked for success and repeated until the desired outcome is reached.
+The discriminator filters through the information and returns a probability between 0 and 1 to represent each image's authenticity -- 1 correlates with real images, and 0 correlates with fake.
+Model developers manually check these values for success, and the process is repeated until the desired outcome is reached.

 A GAN typically takes the following steps: